 “Energy Manager Termination Events” has the meaning set forth in Section 10.2.

 “EPC Contract” means the Engineering, Procurement and Construction Contract between Owner and Bechtel Power Corp. for the construction of the Facility.

+“Expiration Date” has the meaning set forth in Section 2.2.

 “Facility” has the meaning assigned to such term in the Preliminary Statement to this Agreement.